 Research Competitiveness Enhancement Model

-The BADER Consortium approach was modeled after the National Institutes of Health Institutional Development Award – also known as IDeA – Networks of Biomedical Research Excellence, better known as the INBRE program.
+The Bridging Advanced Developments for Exceptional Rehabilitation (BADER) Consortium approach was modeled after the National Institutes of Health Institutional Development Award – also known as IDeA – Networks of Biomedical Research Excellence, better known as the INBRE program.

-The BADER Consortium’s Research Competitiveness Enhancement Model was not simply a collection of research projects under one theme.
+The Bridging Advanced Developments for Exceptional Rehabilitation (BADER) Consortium’s Research Competitiveness Enhancement Model was not simply a collection of research projects under one theme.
 It was a collection of strategically planned capacity-building and research support components combined with a dynamic, multidisciplinary network that enabled the entire consortium to lift up to maximize its ability to function administratively and to conduct research projects deemed impactful and important for the partner sites.

 The Consortium’s capacity-building components included: